 The Murray-Darling Basin Plan requires Basin states to consider Aboriginal cultural values in water resource risk assessment, further highlighting a significant policy gap for DEW and other jurisdictions with possible implications for the accreditation of South Australia’s water resource plans.

-Flinders University, DEW and the Ngarrindjeri Regional Authority are partnering in this project that seeks to translate Ngarrindjeri Yannarumi assessments into water resource risk assessments.
-The project will seek to articulate the points of connection between the two processes and inform the necessary adaptations required to DEW’s current water risk assessment conceptual models to integrate Aboriginal cultural values.
+Flinders University, DEW and the Ngarrindjeri Regional Authority partnered in this project that seeks to translate Ngarrindjeri Yannarumi assessments into water resource risk assessments.
+The project seeks to articulate the points of connection between the two processes and informs the necessary adaptations required to DEW’s current water risk assessment conceptual models to integrate Aboriginal cultural values.
 The outcomes of this project may have application across all aspects of natural resources management improving the recognition of Aboriginal values and interests.

 The project was completed in February 2020.
 The project had four research tasks, which included:

 1. Literature review - Review national and international contexts regarding the integration of Indigenous knowledge, values and wellbeing into natural resources management risk assessments.